LSSTDESC/DC2_visitList/README.md

 # DC2_visitList
-Code to create the list of visits to simulate for DC2.
+This repo contains the code to create the visit list to simulate in DC2 as well as the outputs.
+The code was first developed within the [DC2_repo](https://github.com/humnaawan/DC2_Repo).
+Since only the final is necessary for the DC2 run itself, its better to have the code, and intermediate outputs outside the main repo.
+The relevant files were moved here from the fork while preserving history; following the steps listed [here](https://gist.github.com/humnaawan/3b24aa0632213acf1be03c12414b5b36).